 1.3.5 Consider assessment by a dietitian for anyone diagnosed with chronic pancreatitis.

-1.3.6 For guidance on nutrition support for people with chronic alcohol-related pancreatitis, see the section on alcohol-related pancreatitis in the NICE guideline on alcohol-use disorders.
+1.3.6 For guidance on nutrition support for people with chronic alcohol-related pancreatitis, see the section on enzyme supplementation for chronic alcohol-related pancreatitis in the NICE guideline on alcohol-use disorders.

 1.3.7 For guidance on nutrition support, see the NICE guideline on nutrition support for adults.